ChatFAQ/ChatFAQ/BOOK_OF_FRUSTRATIONS.md

 - [ ] We should support filesystem storage as default storage.
 - [ ] We should support PostgreSQL as the default Channel Layer backend and as default Celery broker.
+- [ ] Document the model example on the SDK docs